Thursday, December 8, 2022

 In the bowl of a food processor, add the pecans and process until finely chopped.

-Mix until completely combined.
+Mix with a spoon until completely combined.

 Working with 1 tablespoon of the dough at a time, roll the cookies into a 1-inch ball.